AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 * **Datetime** library is used for handling date and time-related data
 * **Colorama** used for better styling of the terminal UI

-Many thanks to Rory Patrick Sheridan (https://github.com/Ri-Dearg) for his help with project developemen and validation!
+Many thanks to Rory Patrick Sheridan (https://github.com/Ri-Dearg) for his help with project development and validation!

 ## License